Colex317/Project-4-Group-7_Diabetes_Prediction/README.md

-# Project 4 Group 7: Diabetes Prediction
+# Project 4 Group 7: Diabetes Prediction using Machine Learning

 ## Background
 Diabetes is a chronic condition characterized by the body's inability to produce sufficient insulin or effectively use the insulin it produces.
 Insulin is crucial for regulating blood glucose levels.
 Globally, the number of people living with diabetes surged from 108 million in 1980 to 422 million in 2014, with prevalence increasing more rapidly in low- and middle-income countries compared to high-income countries.
 Diabetes is a leading cause of severe health complications such as blindness, kidney failure, heart attacks, stroke, and lower limb amputations (WHO, 2023).
 Since there is no permanent cure for diabetes, early detection is vital.
 Machine learning (ML) algorithms can significantly aid in predicting diabetes, facilitating timely diagnosis and intervention.
 Therefore, our project focuses on developing and utilizing various ML models to predict the likelihood of diabetes.